tourn/subcl/README.md

 ------
 - no support for HTTPS (does mpd even support this?)
 - password is stored in plain text
-- no control over the mpc playlist, and the mpc playlist only shows URLs for songs it hasn't played yet (a possible fix for this might be generating playlists containing the ID3 tags and feeding it to mpd instead of the pure URLs)
+- limited control over the mpd playlist, and the mpc playlist only shows URLs for songs it hasn't played yet (a possible fix for this might be generating playlists containing the ID3 tags and feeding it to mpd instead of the pure URLs)